-IR/PS Student Affairs provides assistance to prospective and current IR/PS students regarding financial resources including need-based aid, merit awards, department funding, academic appointments.
-IR/PS Student Affairs can also help students work with the UC San Diego Office of Graduate Studies and UC San Diego Financial Aid Office regarding additional funding opportunities.
+Our Student Affairs team provides assistance to current students regarding financial resources and can also help students work with the UC San Diego Office of Graduate Studies and UC San Diego Financial Aid Office regarding additional funding opportunities.

 Summer Internship Funding